Apple

 Designer — Narrative Structure, Visual System, Speaker Script | 2026

-"Design a presentation introducing a hardware engineering leader to new employees and inspire them as they begin their journey at Apple."
+Designed a narrative-driven onboarding presentation centered around introducing a hardware engineering leader to new employees.

-The brief asked for an introduction and inspiration, but I wanted to go deeper.
-A new hire doesn't just need to know who their leader is — they need to understand how she thinks, why the work matters, and why their arrival at this moment is significant.
-So instead of building a slide deck, I built a narrative.
+The brief called for both introduction and inspiration, but I wanted the experience to feel more human and emotionally grounded.
+A new hire doesn’t just need to understand who a leader is.
+They need to understand how that person thinks, why the work matters, and what it means to join at a particular moment in time.

 The Deck